aDudko/aDudko/README.md

   - [Blockchain Banking in Action](https://github.com/aDudko/blockchain-banking-in-action) - example of blockchain technology on simple banking transactions
   - [Spring AI with OpenAI and Milvus in Action](https://github.com/aDudko/spring-ai-with-openai-and-milvus-in-action) - the AI-based service to make recommendations based on user documents
   - [Spring Boot with Elasticsearch in Action](https://github.com/aDudko/spring-boot-with-elastic-in-action) - example of implementing CRUD operations for Elasticsearch in Spring Boot applications
+  - [Spring Boot with Redis in Action](https://github.com/aDudko/spring-boot-with-redis-in-action) - example of object caching in Redis for Spring Boot applications
 - [Blockchain Cryptocurrency](https://github.com/aDudko/blockchain-cryptocurrency) - the basic implementation of a blockchain and cryptocurrency application
 - **Projects** for which I am happy to share a demo version (details with instructions on how to run it can be found in the repository itself), but I do not provide full access to the implementation, as I believe that the projects have excellent commercial potential, and I would not like them to be used without my knowledge.
   - **[Negozio](https://github.com/aDudko/negozio)**: a platform for distributed business management.